Radio, Music and Podcast website Navigation & Player Redesign

-Moreover, in an effort increase focus to the content on the page, we chose to hide the nav upon scroll down (and reveal it on scroll up).
+Moreover, in an effort increase focus to the content on the page, we chose to hide the navigation upon scroll down (and reveal it on scroll up).
 We would also hide the audio player by default on all pages except the homepage, so that it would be out of the way until you needed it.
 We chose to display it by default on the homepage since many people went there to listen to the live radio stream.

 The Approach: Back to Basics

 "Listen Live" would be placed first because from the data we could see that majority of users visited the site to listen to live radio online.
 Another challenge was that we had not only one, but 3 main radio streams that users would listen to on the site: KCRW Live (main radio stream), Eclectic 24 (24/7 music stream), and News 24 (24/7 news stream).
-In order to keep them accessible from every page, but not take up too much visual space in the nav, I nested them under a "more" icon besdie the "Listen Live" menu.
+In order to keep them accessible from every page, but not take up too much visual space in the navigation, I nested them under a "more" icon beside the "Listen Live" menu.
 This would funnel users into the primary stream, but give them quick access to the others.
-From the data we could see that stream listenership was heavy on the main stream about half the following stream each
+From the data we could see that stream listenership was heavy on the main stream about half drop off the following stream each.

 Allowing for Focus

-With the new audio player we wanted to make it accesesible but as unobstrusive as possible.
+With the new audio player we wanted to make it accessible but as unobstrusive as possible.
 The current design had it ever-present and locked to the top of the screen, taking up a lot of real estate and styled in the brand's bright teal color.
 Moreover, the player could be opened and closed only with a small text link.
-Through interviews we found that people sometimes had trouble figuring out how to open the menu.
+Through observation we found that people sometimes had trouble figuring out how to open the menu.